near-ndc/widget-specs/specs/regional_communities.md

 # Overview
 <!-- Describe the widget in one sentence. -->
-This widget will help users find, join and interact with communities that are in their region and aligned with their interest.
-It also provides a natural way of growing all the regional communities within NEAR.
+This widget will help users find, join and interact with communities that are in their region, speaks their language, and/or are aligned with their interest.
+It provides a natural way of growing all the regional communities within NEAR, emphasising belonging and natural community growth rather than competition.

 ## Document Status
 <!-- What is the current status of this document?
 Inception / draft / community consultation / Locked: RFP ongoing / Locked: RFP awarded  -->